allison-eunse/ai4h-inspired-fm-benchmark-hub/README.md

 ### 1. Interactive Evaluation Tool
 We provide a downloadable evaluation suite that allows researchers to test their models against standardized baselines, following the **AI4H System Requirement Specifications (DEL3)**.

 *   **Toy Samples**: The tool provides representative "toy" datasets for initial testing and debugging.
+See [Toy Data Disclaimer](#️-toy-data-disclaimer) for details on sample sizes.
 *   **Local Evaluation**: Run evaluations on your own infrastructure to ensure data privacy and reproducibility.
 *   **Automated Reporting**: The tool analyzes your model's outputs and generates a detailed performance report, characterizing your model's functions and capabilities.